Your Complete Guide to Last Mile Logistics

 The cost of returning it to the depot, re-routing it the next day, and potentially having to contact the customer all eat into the profit margins of the products being delivered, often absorbing every last bit of it.

 On top of the cost issues, there are also several other problems associated with last mile delivery, that don’t have the same impact on other stages in the supply chain.
-For example, traffic congestion, and sustainability both adversely affect the last mile.
+For example, traffic congestion and sustainability concerns both adversely impact the last mile.

 First and foremost, getting goods delivered as promised is the core of a last mile service.
 And to do that, you need to have either a reliable fleet or a contract with a 3PL with one.